brave/news-aggregator/src/favicons_covers/README.md

 ### `get_background_color` function
-The `get_background_color` function is responsible for determining the background color of an icon image.
+The `get_background_color` function is responsible for determining the background color of an cover image.
 Here is the workflow:

 1. If the image is monochromatic, it returns the hex color `#FFFFFF` (white).
 2. It iterates over the edge pixels of the image, both vertically and horizontally, and collects their colors.